frhan/study/Java/OCA/4-operators.md

 we can even nest conditional operators into one statement
     `String status = numOfPets < 4 ?
 "Pet count OK" : (sizeOfYard > 8) ?
 "Pet limit on edge": "Two many pets"`

 Logical operators
+###
+short circuit logical operators
+---

+&& and ||
+- evaluates only boolean values
+- it doesn't waste time on pointless operation
+- the || and && operators work only with boolean operands

+not short circuit logical operators
+---
+& and |

+they aren't short circuit, they evaluates both sides Logical operators(^ and !)
+- ^ exclusive-OR(XOR)
+- ! boolean invert

+^ - non short circuit
+   - exactly one operand must true